Mephi78/obsidian-help-de/de/Obsidian Sync/Troubleshoot Obsidian Sync.md

 ###  Sync deleted a note I just created on two devices

 Obsidian Sync typically attempts to [[#Conflict resolution|resolve conflicts]] by merging conflicting notes across devices.
-However, issues can occur for users who _automatically generate_ or _modify notes_ on startup, such as with [[Tägliche Notizen]] or when using the community plugin [Templater](https://github.com/SilentVoid13/Templater).
+However, issues can occur for users who _automatically generate_ or _modify notes_ on startup, such as with [[Tägliche Notiz]] or when using the community plugin [Templater](https://github.com/SilentVoid13/Templater).

 If a note is created locally on one device and, within a couple of minutes, Sync downloads a remote version of that same note, Sync will retain the remote version without merging the two.
 In this case, you can recover the local version using [[Datenwiederherstellung]].